-As a part time lecturer at the University of Pennsylvania School of Social Policy and Practice and Graduate School of Education my research centers on healing from racial trauma; understanding white supremacy /racism; and teaching African and African-American History and Culture as a protective factor.
-I am also a performance artist and life time board members of Women Organized Against Rape.
+As a part time lecturer at the University of Pennsylvania School of Social Policy and Practice and Graduate School of Education Brother Robb’s research centers on healing from racial trauma; understanding white supremacy /racism; and teaching African and African-American history and culture.
+He is also a performance artist and life-time board member of Women Organized Against Rape.

 Board of Directors

 Rob Garfield: Dr Rob Garfield is a psychotherapist and clinical professor who teaches family therapy in the Department of Psychiatry at the University of Pennsylvania.
 He is the author of “Breaking the Male Code: Unlocking the Power of Friendship” (New York: PenguinRandomHouse, 2015).